Skip to main content

 sql_tools:

-enabled: true # Enable built-in SQL querying tools
+enabled: false # Enable built-in SQL querying tools (disabled by default)

 Endpoint Definitions